Introducing The Well

 - Soundly (cloud and local effects libraries in one)

 Soundly looks particularly interesting and comes as a free download.

 Why re-invent the wheel?

 I developed my first sound library database purely for my own use in 2001, at that time using Microsoft Access.
-When I went Mac-only a few years later, I ported it to Filemaker.
-Meanwhile, industry players were charging $1,000 for similar software that had more functions than I would ever need.
+When I went Mac-only a few years later, I ported it to FileMaker.
+Meanwhile, industry providers were charging $1,000 for similar software that had more functions than I would ever need.
 So I kept refining the sailboat I had rather than investing in an aircraft carrier.

-When my career shifted from assistant editing to editing, I wanted my assistants to be able to use my library, but it was wonky, geeky, unwieldy, and hard to add to (OK, maybe it still is?).
-So I decided once and for all to “harden” the app for more general use by non-Filemaker users.
+When my career shifted from assistant editing to editing, I wanted my assistants to be able to use my library, but it was wonky, geeky, and a little unwieldy (OK, maybe it still is?).
+So I decided once and for all to "harden" the app for more general use by non-FileMaker users.
 While I admit it may have been a crazy thing to do in a world in which there are now very reasonably-priced alternatives, hopefully the effort will benefit the wider community.
 Maybe.
 Somehow.